mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >[!CAUTION]
     >
-    >Browse to the necessary folder and select your profile attribute to use as a UTM value.
+    >Browse to the necessary folder and select a profile attribute to use as a UTM value.

     ![](../assets/preset-url-tracking-source.png)